 - Theta Waves: When we dream, this is the state we experience.
 You might notice vivid imagery and greater intuition.

-- Delta Waves: The slowest of the brain waves, these are experienced during dreamless sleep and deep transcendental mediation.
+- Delta Waves: The slowest of the brain waves, these are experienced during dreamless sleep and deep transcendental meditation.

 During the Alpha and Theta waves stages we blur between activating the conscious and subconscious mind.
 Work starts to feel effortless and memories, experiences and new stimuli in the brain all work together to form creative insight.